-Prior to the Israeli occupation in 1967, the Syrian population of the Syrian Golan was roughly 140,000, living in two cities, 164 villages and 146 agricultural farms.
-Almost all of them were uprooted and expelled during and after the 1967 Arab-Israeli war, forced to relocate to refugee camps around Damascus and whose numbers today are approaching half a million.
-Following Israel’s conquest, the two cities,130 villages and 112 agricultural farms were destroyed.
-Six villages with a total population of 7,000 remained.
+Prior to the Israeli occupation in 1967, the Syrian population of the Syrian Golan was approx. 140,000.
+Almost all of them were forcibly transferred or displaced from their homes during and after the 1967 Arab-Israeli war, forced to relocate to refugee camps around Damascus and whose numbers today are approaching half a million.
+Following Israel’s conquest, one city and 344 villages and farms were destroyed.
+Only six villages with a total population of 7,000 remained (one of which was later destroyed).

 The Occupied Syrian Golan is a rich volcanic plateau with extremely fertile soil.
 The region is home to a huge variety of valuable natural resources, making it an ideal location for settlements and settlement industries.
 Since the occupation began, the Israeli authorities have aimed to implement policies which control the valuable resources in the region, in particular the land and the water.
 In recent times, this has manifested itself through Israel’s encouragement of the establishment of industries and businesses in the region, which exploit these natural resources for commercial gain.
 In order to attract more settlers each year, the Israeli authorities are ‘building new infrastructure and factories and creating various other economic opportunities’.